libremfg/rhize-seeq-connector/README.md

 The API URL defines how to connect to Rhize's database.
 Commonly this is a domain with the `/graphql` path.

 ## Configuration

+### Max Results Per Request
+This determines the number of samples to query per request.
+For Rhize, this determines the limit applied to the history query when fetching samples.
+It is recommended to keep this value at around `10,000`.

+### Additional Configuration

 This is an example configuration.

 ```json